 Mission, Vision, Core Values

-To be a viable cooperative model for sustainability, responsibility, financial strength, integrity, democracy, employee and member satisfaction, conservation, renewable energy, education and communication while maintaining reliable electrical service.
+To be a viable cooperative model for sustainability, responsibility, safety, financial strength, integrity, democracy, employee and member satisfaction, conservation, renewable energy, education and communication while maintaining reliable electrical service.

 Sustainability – The reasonable use and reuse of all resources that conserve and protect their supply.